XaSaFa/mp08-curs2425/nf3/intro.md

 ## Activity

-You are going to investigate the situation of the LMS ecosystem today.
+You have to do a research about the situation of the LMS ecosystem today.

 In groups of three you are going to search the web and fill a table like the one below with 9 LMS.